-To better understand the contribution of each training strategy in our hybrid AR-NAR framework, we perform an ablation study based on the full model TtT (AR-NAR).
+\paragraph{Ablation Study} To better understand the contribution of each training strategy in our hybrid AR-NAR framework, we perform an ablation study based on the full model TtT-3B (AR-NAR).
 The variant w/o BANOM corresponds to removing batchwise AR \& NAR objective mixing from the full model, w/o PPM removes prefix preservation masking, and w/o SST removes stochastic span truncation.
-Table \ref{tab:audioqa_asr_ablation_strategy} ablation study part presents the detailed results of our ablation experiments.
-From these results we draw the following conclusions: (1) All three training strategies have a positive impact on model performance, and removing any one of them leads to clear degradation.
-For instance, on the LLaMAQuestions dataset, removing SST reduces the score from 34.68 to 10.20.
+Table \ref{tab:audioqa_asr_ablation_strategy} (ablation study) presents the detailed results of our ablation experiments.
+From these results, we draw the following conclusions: All three training strategies have a positive impact on model performance, and removing any one of them leads to clear degradation on most metrics.
+For instance, on the LQ. dataset, removing SST reduces the score from 34.68 to 10.20.